VirtualPregnancy/pregnancy-app/docs/source/index.rst

 ..
-Medtech-Heart-Vue documentation master file, created by sphinx-quickstart on Wed Mar  2 11:55:38 2022.
+Web App Template documentation master file, created by sphinx-quickstart on Wed Mar  2 11:55:38 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Medtech-Heart-Vue's documentation
+Web App Template's documentation
 =============================================

 .. toctree::